apache/hadoop/hadoop-hdds/docs/content/beyond/Containers.md

 The `docker-compose` based approach is recommended only for local test, not for multi node cluster.
 To use containers on a multi-node cluster we need a Container Orchestrator like Kubernetes.

-Kubernetes example files are included in the `kubernetes` folder.
+Kubernetes example files are included in `hadoop-ozone/dist/target/ozone-<version>/kubernetes` folder.

 *Please note*: all the provided images are based the `hadoop-runner` image which contains all the required tool for testing in staging environments.
 For production we recommend to create your own,